VinhHoaTU/rag_project/README.md

 # 📥 Enterprise RAG Chatbot

-An enterprise-grade **Retrieval-Augmented Generation (RAG)** system designed to act as an internal knowledge assistant.
-This chatbot securely ingests, indexes, and retrieves sensitive corporate data (client contracts, HR directories, product documentation) to provide accurate, context-aware answers via an interactive interface.
+An enterprise-grade **Retrieval-Augmented Generation (RAG)** system designed to act as an internal knowledge assistant (client contracts, HR directories, product documentation)

+---

 ### 🏛️ Architectural Evolution & Strategy
 To demonstrate advanced cloud-native patterns and dual-environment deployment, this project was architected to support two distinct operational modes: